IS A LONG DISTANCE RELATIONSHIP RIGHT FOR YOU?

-Today I want to talk about why long distance relationships are growing in popularity, what you can do to nourish and grow a long distance relationship if you find yourself in one, how to get past difficult and uncomfortable experiences in long distance relationships, and how to know if being in a long distance relationship is a good idea for you or not.
+Today I want to talk about why long distance relationships are growing in popularity, what you can do to nourish and grow your LDR, how to get past difficult and uncomfortable experiences in long distance relationships, and how to know if being in a long distance relationship is a good idea for you.

 What’s the Deal with Long Distance Relationships?

-Though long distance relationships are hard, they can still provide an ear to listen when we’ve had a rough day or a loving text to remind us that we have someone in our life that cares.
+Though long distance relationships are hard, partners are still able to provide an ear to listen when we’ve had a rough day or a loving text to remind us that we have someone in our life that cares.
 Especially right now, we are seeing an uptick in long distance relationships due to the nature of the pandemic and the changing circumstances surrounding jobs, home, and family.

-The growing popularity around long distance relationships, especially among millennials has a lot to do with the nature of the world we are currently living in.
-Where our parents may have had more of an opportunity to settle down and fit more into “the dream,” many U.S. American millennials are struggling with school loans, the cost of living and the housing market, finding stable, reliable work, and ultimately meeting others in their area with similar drive, interests, and lifestyle goals.
+The growing popularity around long distance relationships, especially among millennials, has a lot to do with the nature of the world we are currently living in.
+Whereas our parents may have had more of an opportunity to settle down into “the dream,” many U.S. American millennials are struggling with school loans, the cost of living and the housing market, and finding stable, reliable work.
+Ultimately, meeting others in their area with similar drive, interests, and lifestyle goals is not as easy.